thewhitetulip/build-app-with-python-antitextbook/manuscript/07-examples.md

 4. Solve the above example using a dictionary

-Create an empty dictionary and go on assinging values.
+Create an empty dictionary and go on assigning values.

 ```python
 >>> a = {}